 - And most importantly — a Director+ of Outbound is often hired by a VP of Sales that doesn’t know outbound themselves.
 This compounds the issue.
 A VP of Sales comes on that hasn’t really done outbound themselves, so they don’t really know where to start.
 They hire a leader to get it going — instead of figuring it out first.
 Crash and burn.

 I see this Director of Outbound hired too early just crash and burn again and again.
 They hire a big team fast, that builds almost no real quality pipeline, but takes up a ton of time, money, and energy.

-Now, if your VP of Sales has proven themselves already, and/or has a proven background in outbound, and they want to make the Director+ level hire first anyways — well, let them.
+- One, if your VP of Sales has proven themselves already, and/or has a proven background in outbound, and they want to make the Director+ level hire first anyways — well, let them.
 Back them.
 But otherwise, push back.
 Force yourself, your VP of Sales, and your sales team to hire 1–2 individual SDRs first.
 And really help them and back them — and prove it out.
 Outbound always works.
 But only if you truly do it right.

-Then when you have a proven SDR to ideally two — then go hire a leader.
+But otherwise, wait until you have a proven SDR to ideally two — then go hire a leader.
 And half the time, that leader will turn out to be one of the SDRs you already hired anyway.
 You end up promoting the best one anyway.

 Sam Blond, ex-CRO of Brex, aligned on the same advice at a recent Workshop Wednesday on building your first outbound team.
 He did hire a Director of Outbound first, that he already knew.
 But — but — she was willing to be the first hands-on SDR herself.
 So that’s an example of both exceptions to when it works, really.